 - Do: Largest addressable qualified audience with loads of commercial intent

-- Care: Current customers with two or more commercial transactions
+- Care: Current customers with two or more business transactions

 We can easily build this framework into our model with the modern buyer loops:

-Within this framework certain B2B digital marketing channels are better than others, depending on the intent:
+Within this framework, specific B2B digital marketing channels are better than others, depending on the intent:

 Crucial Elements of a Sales-Driving B2B Marketing Plan: Demand Generation, Lead Generation, and Retention Strategy

-There are six jobs, or tasks, that all B2B customers must complete over the course of any B2B purchase:
+There are six jobs, or tasks, that all B2B customers must complete throughout any B2B purchase:

 - Problem identification

 - Requirements building

 To create a customer experience that solves for each task and guides your target audience through the buyer’s stages, your B2B marketing plan should have three components: